alexansaa/Verano/README.md

 ### Install

 Install this project locating the required version of the app into a known folder.
-Note that this applicatio is going to create sub directories when initialized and on operation
+Note that this application is going to create subdirectories when initialized and in operation.
+Activate ".NET Framework 3.5 (includes .NET 2.0 and 3.0)" feature from Windows OS "Turn Windows Features on or off".
+You can press the Windows button key and then type in "features" to see the desired option.
+Then open it so you can see a list of features to install or remove.
+Select the desired option and click "OK" so the installation process starts.

+You must configure Excel to allow open Excel imported files depending on your requirements.
+Sometimes MsAccess requires specific configurations depending on your data and system requirements.

 ### Usage